John Dies at the End (film): Plot

 Justin White, possessed, appears in David's apartment and subdues him.
 Dave tries to kill him but he's infected.
 Justin kidnaps David, Fred, Amy, Bark, and John and takes them to an abandoned mall, hoping to use a ghostly door inside to travel to another dimension.
-John manipulates White into going outside, where a waiting Appleton kills him.
-Appleton then explodes into a swarm of demonic insects who then possess Fred, causing David to kill him.
+John manipulates White into going outside, where Appleton kills him.
+Appleton then explodes into a swarm of demonic insects who then possess Fred, whom David reluctantly kills.
 Amy opens the ghost door with her phantom limb, allowing John and Dave passage.
-There they meet celebrity psychic and exorcist North and Albert Marconi, who say the source of the strange happenings is Korrok, an eldritch biological supercomputer who has turned into a genocidal god that wants to travel to new dimensions and conquer them.
-Marconi gives David and John an LSD-laced C4 explosive to incapacitate Korrok with.
+There they meet North and Albert Marconi, celebrity psychic and exorcist.
+They reveal the source of the strange happenings is Korrok, an eldritch biological supercomputer who has turned into a genocidal god who wants to travel to new dimensions and conquer them.
+Marconi gives David and John an LSD-laced C4 explosive to incapacitate Korrok.

-The two step through a portal to an alternate Earth.
-Disciples of Korrok greet them as "chosen ones" and present a brutal totalitarian society, where dissenters are horribly maimed by Korrok's monsters.
+The duo steps through a portal to an alternate Earth.
+Disciples of Korrok greet them as "chosen ones" and present a brutal totalitarian society, where dissenters are maimed by Korrok's monsters.
 The duo are brought before Korrok, who plans to devour them, absorb their knowledge of dimensional travel, and conquer their dimension.
 John tries to activate the bomb but fumbles.
-Bark Lee, who followed the two, grabs the bomb and flings himself into Korrok, detonating it and destroying the two of them.
+Bark Lee, who followed the two, grabs the bomb and flings himself into Korrok, sacrificing himself to destroy Korrok.

 Upon escaping, David and John meet Marconi and learn that Bark was meant to defeat Korrok all along.
-After biting a Soy Sauce-addled Marley, it linked him to Marconi and Roger North.
+After biting a Soy Sauce-addled Marley, it linked him to Marconi and North.
 Amy becomes David's girlfriend.
 With Marconi's help, David and John become exorcists and demon hunters.

 In the present, Arnie decides to publish the story.
 Dave realizes he perceives Arnie differently than how he really looks, and the two find the real Arnie decapitated in the trunk of his car, who was killed after first contacting Dave.
 Dave tells Arnie that Dave's mind projected his current shape.
 Arnie tries to deny this but soon vanishes into thin air.

 Later, John and Dave play basketball and inadvertently throw their ball into a post-apocalyptic dimension.
 After going in after it, a paramilitary organization informs them they are chosen ones who will restore the world, but an annoyed John and Dave walk off.